 NPF benificiary: Niveah, pictured above right, had a severe "degloving" injury as a result of being hit by a car.
 Surgery successfully reattached the injured skin and she had a complete recovery from her serious injuries.

 Through the now defunct AAHA Helping Pets Fund and our Needy Pet Fund, we have been able to help several seriously ill or injured patients; we help dozens more each year through our Adoption Program.

 - Housing, vaccinating and treating orphaned puppies and kittens.
 Once healthy, we find them permanent homes through our Adoption Program.

 - Assisting low and fixed income clients with needed pet care when it otherwise would not be financially possible for them to help their pet.
 Of course this assistance is limited to severe, life-threatening conditions.

 We accept donations from the public to assist us in our efforts in caring for our animal friends.
 Donated money is used strictly to help defray our actual costs of care, medications and supplies used in the care of these pets.
 Animal Medical Center directly donates the vast majority of the costs of this program as our service to the community through our Adoption Program.
-Donations may be made at any time -- just ask a receptionist.
+Donations may be made at any time -- just ask a receptionist or other team member